 According to the Centers for Medicare & Medicaid Services (CMS), if you work for an employer with over 20 employees, your employer benefits would be primary and Medicare would be secondary.

 If you chose to continue working past 65, you have a delayed Part B scenario that would qualify you for an SEP.

 ✓ If your employer has under 20 employees, you can apply for Medicare during your IEP or any time during the 8 months after the first month from when you lost employer coverage.

 ✓ If you work for a larger company with over 20 employees, you can elect to enroll in Medicare Parts B and D anytime whether working or retiring.

-Once you no longer are working or after your coverage with your employer ends, you have 8 months to enroll in Medicare Parts A and B. This eight-month period begins the month that your coverage ends or you stop working, whichever happens first.
+Once you have stopped working or after your coverage with your employer ends, you have 8 months to enroll in Medicare Parts A and B. This eight-month period begins the month that your coverage ends or you stop working, whichever happens first.

 This SEP begins the month you no longer have coverage and continues for two additional months.
 You may choose a plan effective date up to 3 months after the month in which the individual completed the enrollment request.

 TIP: Before deciding to delay coverage, verify your Special Enrollment Period eligibility.
-Avoid paying any of the late penalty fees for Parts A, B or D.
+To avoid paying any of the late penalty fees for Parts A, B or D.